PritiSheoran/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 ### Estimated time: 50 minutes

-In this exercise you will review the registered Hyper-V host, LabVM, using Azure Site Recovery as the migration engine.
+In this exercise, you will review the registered Hyper-V host, LabVM, using Azure Site Recovery as the migration engine.
 The Azure Site Recovery Provider was deployed in a previous hands-on lab.
-Next, configure and enable replication of on-premises virtual machines from Hyper-V to Azure Migrate Server Migration service.
+Next, configure and enable replication of on-premises virtual machines from Hyper-V to the Azure Migrate Server Migration service.
 Modify settings for replicated virtual machines to align with on-premises IP addresses.
 Finally, execute the migration of the Red Hat virtual machine to Azure for a seamless transition to the cloud environment.

 ## Lab objectives